FK Voždovac

 Nicknamed "The Dragons", they experienced little success in the Yugoslavian era, but have become one of Belgrade's best and most stable clubs in modern times since Serbia's independence.

+They are known for their stadion on top of the shopping center.

 History

 The club was formed in 1912, under the name SK Dušanovac and its president in that year was Danilo Stojanović, "Čika Dača" who was also the coach in that year.
 The club was named after Dušanovac, a suburb in Belgrade where the club was formed.
 Initially it was a club whose players and followers were mostly students from the Economics Gymnasium.
 After the end of World War I the club substantially improved however it never archived to be in the top like other clubs such as BSK Belgrade or SK Jugoslavija.

 In 1929, it is renamed into Voždovački SK (Voždovački sport klub).
 The main success in this period was the winning of the II League of Belgrade Football Subassociation in the 1933–34 season, and the III League of Belgrade in 1948–49.
 In the 1963–64 season, they won the Serbian Republic League, then the Yugoslav third tier, and promoted to the Yugoslav Second League.
 After Red Star Belgrade's new ground Marakana was built between 1959 and 1963, Voždovački SK played its home matches on Marakana's secondary pitch with bleachers around it.

 In 1973, another local club, Sloboda Belgrade, formed in 1953 and Belgrade League champion in 1968, was dissolved.
 The municipal authorities decided to hand Sloboda's ground over to Voždovački, which then changed its name to FK Voždovac.
 The first major achievement was the winning of the Belgrade Football Association Cup in 1975.
 During the following three decades Voždovac competed mostly in the lower Serbian leagues, until the season of 2003–04, when they won the Serbian League Belgrade without a single defeat, achieving promotion to the Serbian First League, the national second tier.